 Research into the causes of chemo brain have yet to pinpoint the exact origin of the phenomenon but recent published research by Xiao-Min Wang has honed in on a potential cause, calling the process the body undergoes during chemotherapy as a “cascade of biological changes” that are responsible for gene activity, metabolic activity, and “neurotonal transmission” that combine to make up the “subjective experience of cognition.”
 Identifying the correct cause of these changes, it is hoped, will lead to the development of drugs that can either prevent or treat the symptoms of chemo brain once they emerge.
 We will be monitoring developments and will post updates so stay tuned.

-If you need help with the financial aspects of cancer care, please check out our national directory of non-profit and governmental agencies that can help at no cost to you.
+If you or a loved one needs help with the financial aspects of cancer care in the USA, please check out our national directory of non-profit and governmental agencies that can help at no cost to you.
 Assistance is available online and over the phone for free.
 From copay and deductible assistance for underinsured cancer patients, to free grants, scholarships, care packages, and more, we have the resources you need and there is never a charge.
 These national nonprofits and agencies stand ready to help you.
 Please reach out today for the help you and your family deserve. ❤️